Updated on May 12, 2025

 How to Adjust to Night Guards

-• Wear your night guard during the day for short periods — This will help you become consciously used to how it feels.
-It will also help you practice breathing while wearing your night guard.
+To get used to your night guard, wear it during the day for short periods.
+This will help you become consciously used to how it feels and practice breathing while wearing it.

-• Keep your night guard clean — Brush it with mild liquid hand soap, so it’s more comfortable and sanitary.
-After brushing, dry off the night guard to prevent any moisture collection.
+Secondly, it’s best to keep your night guard clean.
+Brush it with mild liquid hand soap and dry it off to prevent moisture from collecting on it.

 7 Sources Cited